Study Abroad

 3. Concrete, in-demand research skills, such as calculating power and sample size, survey questionnaire design, programming electronic surveys, and basic data analysis.

-This program is scheduled to be offered again in May 2021.
-For more information please email Dr. Amanda Robinson - robinson.1012@osu.edu.
+For more information please email Dr. Amanda Robinson at robinson.1012@osu.edu.
 More information can be found on the Office of International Affairs program website.

 Third-Party Providers